Nam088/nest-template/README.md

 ## License

-This project is private and unlicensed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support